 The mortgage market can be really confusing, so it’s best to work with an expert mortgage broker who can do the leg-work for you.
 It’s especially important if your situation isn’t straightforward, e.g. if you have bad credit or a complex income.

 Most brokers charge a fee for their services, but they’ll save you time and money in the long run.
-Make an enquiry to get matched to your ideal broker.
+Make an enquiry to find out your options.

 When it comes to remortgaging, you won’t need to save for another deposit.
 You can use the equity you already have in your home as a deposit.